IMPCT Institute

 Any asset other than a coin that exists on a blockchain.
 Created by deploying a smart contract.

-Token emissionsIntroduced Day 18
+Token emissionsMod 18

 The newly issued tokens a protocol pays out to incentivize usage.
 Often dilutes existing holders.